 When you have measured a color with Spot Reader, may be do you need to convert you color into RGB, CMYK or Lab.
 Color finder do that and also display the Delta E values after the conversion to tell if the color is reproductible.

-For example, I'm selecting two icc profile (AdobeRGB1998 and Isocoated_v2) and two .spc files (2 previously measured Pantone color with "Add Color").
+For example, I'm selecting two icc profile (AdobeRGB1998 and Isocoated_v2) and two .spc files (2 previously measured color).

 Scroll down the "Color converter menu" on the lower right bar, then drag & drop the icc profile to the profile location into the Color converter menu.